shankar4/Functional-Genomics/Molecular Biology/readme2.md

 * Plasmid - circular molecule of double helical DNA; replicates independently of the bacterial cell's chromosome.
 * recombination - merging of genes from two separate molecules of DNA
 * restriction - destruction of incoming foreign DNA by a bacterial cell
+* restriction enzyme - acts as molecular scissors to cut DNA into smaller manageable pieces.
+* transduction - transport of genes from one cell to another with a virus particle as the transporter
 * Transformation - changing the properties of a bacterial cell as a result of uptake of pure DNA